 Over time the organization’s trustees acquired and moved to the site five additional 17th, 18th, and 19th-century structures: The Retire Becket House (1655); The Hooper Hathaway House (1682); Nathaniel Hawthorne’s Birthplace (c1750); The Phippen House (c1782); and The Counting House (c 1830).
 Today, The House of the Seven Gables campus constitutes its national historic district on The National Register of Historic Places.
 The property is open to the public throughout the year.

 Salem, Massachusetts 01970

-Jethro Coffin House, Nantucket Island – One of the few extant 17th-century houses of the long-popular Cape Cod style, the Coffin House was occupied by the Coffin family over three centuries.
-Built about 1686, it features the characteristic steeply pitched roof, having an unusually long rearward slope, and the typical massive central chimney.
+Jethro Coffin House, Nantucket Island – One of the few extant 17th-century houses of the long-popular Cape Cod style, the Coffin House was occupied by the Coffin family for over three centuries.
+Built about 1686, it features a steeply pitched roof, an unusually long rearward slope, and the typical massive central chimney.
 Small, medieval-type windows indicate the house’s great age.
-The tall chimney has an exceptionally interesting flue device and inverted horseshoe, which was supposed to ward off witches.
+The tall chimney has an exceptionally interesting flue device and an inverted horseshoe, which was supposed to ward off witches.

 In 1927, the house was completely restored.
 It was designated as a National Historic Landmark in 1968.
 It is located at 16 Sunset Hill in Nantucket, Massachusetts.